• Skip to main content

 #4.
 Standing Barbell Curls

-You can do this basic biceps movement either with a straight bar or an e-z curl bar.
+You can do this basic biceps movement with a straight bar or an E-Z curl bar.
 Standing exercises are great for building bigger arms because they allow you to move heavy weights and overload your muscles.
-They also are easier on the joints than other exercises, so they’re a good choice for those working out their arms.
-Finally, the standing barbell is the first free weight exercise to make our list.
+They also are easier on the joints than other exercises, so there a good choice for those working out their arms.
+Finally, the standing barbell is the first free weight to make our list.

 #3.
 Dumbbell Biceps Curl

-The dumbbells bicep curl is another excellent arm weightlifting exercise for the biceps muscles.
+The dumbbell bicep curl is another excellent arm weightlifting exercise for the biceps muscles.
 It’s a good variation of barbell biceps curls because you position your arms at different angles, allowing you to hit muscle fibers you wouldn’t target with straight bar movements.
-Also, it will enable you to target each arm separately and give your weaker arm added attention to make sure it keeps up with your more muscular arm.
+Also, it will enable you to target each arm separately and give your weaker arm added attention to ensure it keeps up with your more muscular arm.

 #2.
 French Press